1975 survivor Ewen Chatfield delighted to see Sean Abbott return

-Former New Zealand pace bowler says devastated Aussie quick did the best thing possible by returning soon after Phillip Hughes' death
+Former New Zealand pace bowler says devastated Australian fast bowler Sean Abbott did the best thing possible by returning soon after the tragic death of Phillip Hughes

 There are several instances of batsmen getting hit on the head in Test cricket, but the injury to Phillip Hughes ended up being fatal.